-The Center may require that Client’s ticket on-sale dates be in a specific time period to allow appropriate management of ticket sales so all ticketing operations receive the proper attention.
+The PAC may require that Client’s ticket on-sale dates be in a specific time period to allow appropriate management of ticket sales so all ticketing operations receive the proper attention.

 Client must identify any seats or sections of seating to be made unavailable for sale prior to tickets going on sale to the public.
 These holds must include seats reserved for production/technical use, VIP seating or Client use as well as seats removed from sale for sightline considerations or any other reason.